-Subject as provided herein, in particular to the provisions of Condition 5(n) (Substitution and Variation of Senior Non Preferred Notes) if a MREL/TLAC Disqualification Event has occurred and is continuing, the Issuer may, at its option, substitute all (but not some only) of the relevant Series of Senior Non Preferred Notes or vary the terms of all (but not some only) of the relevant Series of Senior Non Preferred Notes without any requirement for the consent or approval of the Noteholders, so that they become or remain Qualifying Notes.
+Subject as provided herein, in particular to the provisions of Condition 5(n) (Substitution and Variation of Senior Non Preferred Notes) if a MREL/TLAC Disqualification Event has occurred and is continuing, the Issuer may, at its option, substitute all (but not some only) of the relevant Series of Senior Non Preferred Notes or vary the terms of all (but not some only) of the relevant Series of Senior Non Preferred Notes.
 While Qualifying Notes generally must contain terms that are at least as favorable to Noteholders as the original terms of the Senior Non Preferred Notes, there can be no assurance that the terms of any Qualifying Notes will be viewed by the market as equally favorable, or that the Qualifying Notes will trade at prices that are equal to the prices at which the Senior Non Preferred Notes would have traded on the basis of their original terms.

-The ranking of Senior Non Preferred Notes may change to Senior Preferred Notes without Noteholder consent.
+The ranking of Senior Non Preferred Notes may change to Senior Preferred Notes without consent from Noteholders.

-In accordance with the Terms and Conditions of the Notes, if specified as applicable in the applicable supplement and a MREL/TLAC Criteria Event (as defined in Condition 5(o) (Variation of ranking following a MREL/TLAC Criteria Event) has occurred and is continuing in respect of a Series of Senior Non Preferred Notes, the Fiscal and Paying Agent and the Issuer may agree, subject to the prior approval of the Relevant Regulator (to the extent required), without the consent of the Noteholders to (i) vary the ranking of such Series of Senior Non Preferred Notes to Senior Preferred Notes or (ii) substitute all (but not some only) of such Series of Senior Non Preferred Notes (and not otherwise materially less favourable to the Noteholders), except for the ranking of such Series of Senior Non Preferred Notes.
-Noteholders should also be aware that, the Issuer may, at its option, redeem early all (but not some only) of the relevant Series of Senior Non Preferred Notes subject to the prior approval of the Relevant Regulator (to the extent required) (see "-The Senior Non Preferred Notes may be redeemed at the option of the Issuer upon the occurrence of a MREL/TLAC Disqualification Event or a MREL/TLAC Criteria Event" below).
+In accordance with the Terms and Conditions of the Notes, if specified as applicable in the applicable supplement and a MREL/TLAC Criteria Event (as defined in Condition 5(o) (Variation of ranking following a MREL/TLAC Criteria Event) has occurred and is continuing in respect of a Series of Senior Non Preferred Notes, the Fiscal and Paying Agent and the Issuer may agree, subject to the prior approval of the Relevant Regulator (to the extent required), without the consent of the Noteholders to (i) vary the ranking of such Series of Senior Non Preferred Notes to Senior Preferred Notes or (ii) substitute all (but not some only) of such Series of Senior Non Preferred Notes for Senior Preferred Notes on substantially similar terms to those of the relevant Series of Senior Non Preferred Notes (and not otherwise materially less favourable to the Noteholders), except for the ranking of such Series of Senior Non Preferred Notes.
+Noteholders should also be aware that, the Issuer may, at its option, early redeem all (but not some only) of the relevant Series of Senior Non Preferred Notes subject to the prior approval of the Relevant Regulator (to the extent required) (see "-The Senior Non Preferred Notes may be redeemed at the option of the Issuer upon the occurrence of a MREL/TLAC Disqualification Event or a MREL/TLAC Criteria Event" below).